-- How much money will reasonably compensate the plaintiff for the harm.
+How much money will reasonably compensate the plaintiff for the harm.
 This compensation is called “damages.”

-- The amount of damages must include an award for each item of harm that was caused by defendant’s wrongful conduct, even if the particular harm could not have been anticipated.
+The amount of damages must include an award for each item of harm that was caused by defendant’s wrongful conduct, even if the particular harm could not have been anticipated.

-- Plaintiff does not have to prove the exact amount of damages that will provide reasonable compensation for the harm.
+That the plaintiff does not have to prove the exact amount of damages that will provide reasonable compensation for the harm.